 Additional improvements include ventilation, lighting, counters, and flooring.
 The commercial kitchen will get a new floor plan with several new pieces of equipment, including walk-in refrigeration and a much-needed commercial-grade dishwasher and washing station.
 The more effective layout will also facilitate receiving and using available foods most efficiently, as we pursue increased food donations and further growth.

-Construction begins in mid- 2019.
-We’re seeking $2 million for renovations, operations, and meals program endowment, with nearly one million raised as of November 2018.
-To learn more or find out about naming an important space at our House, please contact Beth van Eetveldt at 858.598.2435.
+Construction begins in summer 2019.
+We’re seeking a total of $2.5 million for renovations, operations, and meals program endowment To learn more or find out about naming an important space at our House, please contact Beth van Eetveldt at 858.598.2435.